How Do I Reactivate My Hearing Aid Desiccant?

-Westone www.westone.com makes a kit called the Hearing Aid Saver.
-I was able to visit the Westone web site and downloaded the instructions on how to use it.
+Westone makes a kit called the Hearing Aid Saver.
+I was able to visit the Westone website (https://www.westone.com/) and download instructions on how to use it.
 If you use this specific drying kit, these instructions should help you!

 Westone Hearing Aid Saver Instructions:

 Store your hearing instrument in this container when not in use.
 Moisture will be absorbed into the enclosed Hearing Aid Saver pillow.
 Keep the lid closed tightly.
 This high impact container will protect your hearing instrument from accidental breakage.
 Be sure to remove the battery before placing your hearing instrument in this case; failure to do so may shorten battery life.
 Leave the battery compartment open when placing your instrument in the container.
 Important: The Hearing Aid Saver uses Silica Gel to absorb moisture.
 Periodically you must reactivate this material.
 About 10% of the beads are indicator beads.
 These beads are colored blue.
 The indicator beads will lose their color as the Hearing Aid Saver fills with moisture.
 When there are no longer any blue indicator beads visible in the pillow, is time to reactivate.